-Our responsibility is to test compliance with selected provisions of laws, regulations, contracts, and grant agreements applicable to the Agency that have a direct effect on the determination of material amounts and disclosures in the Agency's Consolidated Financial Statements and Sustainability Financial Statements, and to perform certain other limited procedures.
+Our responsibility is to test compliance with selected provisions of laws, regulations, contracts, and grant agreements applicable to the Agency that have a direct effect on the determination of material amounts and disclosures in the Agency's financial statements, and to perform certain other limited procedures.
 Accordingly, we did not test compliance with all provisions of laws, regulations, contracts, and grant agreements applicable to the Agency.
 We caution that noncompliance may occur and not be detected by these tests.

-Intended Purpose of Report on Compliance with Laws, Regulations, Contracts and Grant Agreements
+Intended Purpose of Report on Compliance